 In this whole experiment consider yourself as a worker who is working for an employer.
 These employers are real people (like yourself) who are assigned the “role of employer” by the experimenters.
 As part of this experiment you will be randomly matched with the employer.
 That employer will select a wage for you and you will chose effort level.
 Effort is costly to you but profitable to your employer.
 Throughout this experiment, your randomly matched employer will not know your identity.

 The experiment will consist of 10 periods.
 In each period you will be matched with a new employer.
 Each period will consist of two stages.
-In the first stage your employer will select wage.
+In the first stage your employer will select a wage.
 In the second stage you (worker) will see the wage and choose the effort level.
 Both wage rate and effort level will affect yours and your employer’s earnings.
 Your earning from a period will be as follows;

-Worker Earning = Accepted Wage – 26 – Effort Cost
+Worker Earning = Wage – 26 – Effort Cost

 Your employer earning will be as follows;